Using Mutt with Gmail (POP3 over SSL)

 There should also be a file called

-colors.linux which should be installed along with Mutt:
+colors.linux which should be installed

 #---- Mutt Colors for Black Background ------- color hdrdefault blue black color quoted blue black color signature blue black color attachment red black color message brightred black color error brightred black color indicator black red color status brightgreen blue color tree white black color normal white black color markers red black color search white black color tilde brightmagenta black color index blue black ~F color index red black "~N|~O"